scuwyh2000/RandBox/README.md

 ## Getting Started

-The installation instruction and usage are in [Getting Started with DiffusionDet](GETTING_STARTED.md).
+The installation instruction and usage are in [Getting Started with RandBox](GETTING_STARTED.md).

-## License

-This project is under the CC-BY-NC 4.0 license.
-See [LICENSE](LICENSE) for details.

 ## Citing DiffusionDet